heiskr/u/spec.md

   [(divide num by 3) for set [_ num] in (range myTuple)]
 ```

+TODO Add an example of Map / Object comprehensions

 *Alias: Destructuring.* `for set [...] to (range ...)` statements already provide a most basic destructuring.
 This alias will turn on destructuring across the board.

 ```